MicrosoftDocs/connected-spaces/articles/trial-faq.md

 The trial duration is 180 days, and can include up to 25 cameras.

-## Dynamics 365 Connected Spaces-specific questions
+## Dynamics 365 Connected Spaces Preview-specific questions

 ### How do I start using the trial?